evidentpoint/webpub-viewer/README.md

 npm install
 ```

-This should run the `npm run build` script as well, transpiling the TS and SASS files into the `dist` and `viewer` folders.
+This should run the `npm prepare` script as well, building the app with webpack, transpiling the TS and SASS files into the `dist` and `viewer` folders.

 You can run automated tests with